LAMBDA-Project-Scripts/gpt2-demo/Readme.md

 LLM Demo
 ========

-A demo of word prediction probabilities for GPT-2.
+An interactive demo of word prediction probabilities for GPT-2.
+Given a text in German, the code displays the token probabilities for any given text in German along with the top-k most likely tokens at every point.

 Installation